openmpf/openmpf-components/cpp/TesseractOCRTextDetection/README.md

 Users may set the language of each track using the TESSERACT_LANGUAGE parameter as well as adjust image preprocessing settings for text extraction.

-For processing English text, users can enable filters (THRS_FILTER, HIST_FILTER) to eliminate gibberish detections from a given scene.
 All text extracted from an image can also be tagged using regex and keyword tags in a given json file.
 For keyword tagging, users can provide either words or phrases (ex. "bank-tag: [money, bank of america, etc.]").
 Phrases must contain words separated by white-space.
 For more complex pattern matching, use regex tags